The new generation Cercospora varieties

 Get the best of both dimensions: Protection + Performance.

-The new generation Cercospora varieties follows a new rule: A high level of tolerance AND a high performance under both high and low Cercospora pressure.
+The new generation of Cercospora varieties follows a new rule: a high level of Cercospora protection PLUS a high yield performance under both high and low Cercospora pressure.

 Changing disease pressure

-- Furthermore, Cercospora leads to inferior processing quality resulting in a reduced productivity and competitiveness of the sugarbeet industry.
+Furthermore, Cercospora leads to inferior processing quality resulting in a reduced productivity and competivness of the sugarbeet industry.

 Efficacy of fungicides

-In future, controlling Cercospora with plant protection products will become more difficult.
+In future, controlling Cercospora with plant products will become more difficult.

-- Integrated pest management is becoming increasingly important - farmers are forced to limit their fungicide use as much as possible.
+is becoming increasingly important - farmers are forced to limits their fungicide use as much as possible.

 Fight against pathogens